jacksoncrowley/jacksoncrowley.github.io/posts/SMILES-to-QM.md

 ---
-title: 'Going from a SMILES string to QM dihedral scan'
+title: Going from a SMILES string to QM dihedral scan
-date: "2024-08-01"
+date: 2024-08-01
-description: "Starting with a simple SMILES chemical string, we perform QM geometry optimisation and a dihedral scan, in order to parameterise missing dihedrals for molecular dynamics simulations."
+description: Starting with a simple SMILES chemical string, we perform QM geometry optimisation and a dihedral scan, in order to parameterise missing dihedrals for molecular dynamics simulations.
+tags:
+  - psi4
 ---
 In this post, we'll take a SMILES string, convert that into a molecule file with optimised geometry, and finally perform a simple dihedral scan at the quantum chemical level.

 We'll start with a few of my basic notes on quantum chemistry, but feel free to skip that and jump right into the how-to by clicking [here](#getting-started).